 “The global EdTech and smart classroom market size are expected to grow from USD 85,818 million in 2020 to USD 181,265 million by 2025, at a Compound Annual Growth Rate (CAGR) of 16.1% during the forecast period.”
 Source

 For Byju Raveendran to chase the projected growth opportunity and spread as thick as possible is only a basic instinct.
 On being criticized by Forbes in October 2020, the man turns the wheel to feature as Forbes’ cover boy!
-Incredibly sexy of an Indian entrepreneur who, if not about selling snow to an Eskimo, can sell five-year-learning-programs to lower-income aspirational Indian families brainwashed to believe his salesmen as Gods!
+Incredibly sexy of an Indian entrepreneur who, if not about selling snow to an Eskimo, can sell five-year-learning programs to lower-income aspirational Indian families brainwashed to believe his salespeople as Gods!
 A section of people would argue that just being a business.
 True, but what concerns the concerned is the debt trap, the EMIs, the obligation, and the opacity of success of Byju’s Learning App that boasts of qualifying candidates appearing for competitive Indian exams.

-Let’s talk about how indeed, Byju’s Learning App is an abacus of exploitation.
+Let’s talk about how Byju’s Learning App is an abacus of exploitation.
 Here are the eight obvious reasons that do not sit well with the progressive asking you to step with caution!

 From a Learning App to an Edtech Holding Company

 Now the point is- where is the focus on Byju’s Learning App?
-With so many edtech acquisitions and their own suite of services, where is the focus on monitoring, improving, and bettering The Learning App from where Byjus originally started?
+With so many edtech acquisitions and their suite of services, where is the focus on monitoring, improving, and bettering The Learning App from where Byjus originally started?
 For Byjus, every investment is to market The Learning App, but it is clear to the discerning mind that the business, long time, shifted its focus from the main product to market penetration alone.